missionpinball/mpf-docs/howto/display/widget_positioning.rst

 .. image:: widget_positioning_with_anchors_1.png

-In the diagram above, you can see how the bullseye anchor target is the actual point of the widget that is positioned with each widget's ``x:`` and ``y:`` settings.
+In the diagram above, you can see how the bulls-eye anchor target is the actual point of the widget that is positioned with each widget's ``x:`` and ``y:`` settings.

 You'll also notice that widgets can be fully or partially be positioned outside the boundaries of a slide.
-(This is useful if you want to animate a widget "entering" the slide from off screen--you'd position the widget so it's outside the bounds of the visiable window and then animate it moving on.)
+(This is useful if you want to animate a widget "entering" the slide from off screen--you'd position the widget so it's outside the bounds of the visible window and then animate it moving on.)
 Also note that positioning can be negative.
 Negative x values are off the left edge of the slide, and negative y values are off the bottom.

 As you look at this example, you can probably start to see that different anchors make sense for different types of